koofr/driveby/README.md

 This is a Scala SDK for accessing Microsoft OneDrive.

+Add to your SBT build with

+    libraryDependencies += "net.koofr" %% "driveby" % "0.1.2"

 ## Usage

 You need a Microsoft developer account and a created application.